No Doc Mortgages: A Primer

 Yes, no doc mortgages are still available, but they are much more difficult to obtain than they were before the subprime mortgage crisis.
 Most banks and credit unions no longer offer no doc mortgages, and the few lenders that do offer them typically have very strict lending criteria.

-Read More Is rocket mortgage squares legit
+Read More Why does rocket mortgage keep calling me

 **Who Should Consider a No Doc Mortgage?**